 The opesus CLP Article 45 workshop, supported by VCI, was held in Frankfurt on 7th February this year.
 We kicked it off with a pre-event dinner.
 Between tapas and beverages, we had a great time catching up with customers, former colleagues, and even made a few new friends along the way.

-In the opening presentation Alexander Wegener, CEO of opesus, reminded us of the important work that Poison Centres do – they protect health and save lives.
-Then Dr. Desel from the German Federal Institute for Risk Assessment (BfR) shared the interesting fact of almost 600 calls being made every day.
+In the opening presentation Alexander Wegener, CEO of opesus, reminded us of the important work that Poison Centres do.
+They protect health and save lives.
+Dr. Desel from the German Federal Institute for Risk Assessment (BfR) shared the interesting fact of almost 600 calls being made every day.
 Clearly this is something we cannot take lightly – the advice that Poison Centres give is dependent on the quality of chemical information they have.

 After a tasty lunch, two of our pilot customers – Dr. Spanke from BASF and Mr. Steiger from Biesterfeld – shared the challenges and recommendations for companies taking steps to ensure compliance with the CLP Article 45 requirements.